-- using a standard-legal base for water use, - concluding bi- and multilateral contracts and agreements on rational usage of transboundary water resources, - > applying water saving up technologies in irrigation and transportation, - working on coast protection (i.e. restoring the consequences of flooding, earth flows and degradation of river banks, - carrying out spot inspection checks to reveal the infringers of water use and apply corresponding penal sanctions, - using environmental impact assessments for the new and modernized enterprises.
+- using a standard-legal base for water use, - concluding bi- and multilateral contracts and agreements on rational usage of trans boundary water resources, - > applying water saving up technologies in irrigation and transportation, - working on coast protection (i.e. restoring the consequences of flooding, earth flows and degradation of river banks, - carrying out spot inspection checks to reveal the infringers of water use and apply corresponding penal sanctions, - using environmental impact assessments for the new and modernized enterprises.

-As a part of interstate cooperation, the intergovernmental agreement among Kazakhstan, Kyrgyzstan and Uzbekistan about the usage of water resources was signed.
+As a part of interstate cooperation, the intergovernmental agreement between Kazakhstan, Kyrgyzstan and Uzbekistan about the usage of water-power resources was signed.
 Within the implementation of the Caspian ecological program in Kazakhstan, there are 10 thematic initiatives on sea level fluctuations and biodiversity preservation.

 Effective use of water resources by industrial enterprises and all sectors of economy should be based on innovative technologies using smaller quantities of water.
-Introducing automated control systems in the relevant phases of water utilization and instituting state policy on rational use and protection of water resources should also be among the priorities for decision makers in Kazakhstan.
+Introducing automated control systems in the production processes of water management and instituting state policy on rational use and protection of water resources should also be among the priorities for decision makers in Kazakhstan.